Second Polish Republic: Economy

 After regaining its independence, Poland was faced with major economic difficulties.
 In addition to the devastation brought by the First World War, the exploitation of the Polish economy by the German and Russian occupying powers, and the sabotage performed by retreating armies, the new republic was faced with the task of economically unifying disparate economic regions, which had previously been part of different countries and different empires.
 Within the borders of the Republic were the remnants of three different economic systems, with five different currencies (the German mark, the Imperial Russian rouble, the Austrian krone, the Polish marka and the Ostrubel) and with little or no direct infrastructural links.
 The situation was so bad that neighbouring industrial centres, as well as major cities, lacked direct railway links because they had been parts of different jurisdictions and different empires.
 For example, there was no direct railway connection between Warsaw and Kraków until 1934.
 This situation was described by Melchior Wańkowicz in his book Sztafeta.

 In addition to this was the massive destruction left after both the First World War and the Polish–Soviet War.
 There was also a great economic disparity between the eastern (commonly called Poland B) and western (called Poland A) parts of the country, with the western half, especially areas that had belonged to Prussia and the German Empire, being much more developed and prosperous.
 Frequent border closures and a customs war with Germany also had negative economic impacts on Poland.
 In 1924, Prime Minister Władysław Grabski, who was also the Economic Minister, introduced the złoty as a single common currency for Poland (replacing the marka), which remained a stable currency.
 The currency helped Poland to control the massive hyperinflation.
 It was the only country in Europe able to do this without foreign loans or aid.
-The average annual growth rate (GDP per capita) was 5.24% in 1920–29 and 0.34% in 1929–38.